-Learn about a cloud-based solution that integrates legacy on-premises applications, providing simple yet secure access for Azure AD B2B guests (partners, joint ventures, regional offices, acquisitions etc).
+Learn about a cloud-based solution that integrates legacy on-premises applications, providing simple yet secure access for Microsoft Entra B2B guests (partners, joint ventures, regional offices, acquisitions, etc).

 As an identity and access architect, I work with a range of enterprise customers with identity management requirements, including the integration of systems to provide single sign-on (SSO), and central authorization management and audit capability.
-Typically these organizations have a user base of anything from 2,000 to 200,000, and a wide range of applications underpinned on the one hand by Active Directory for on-premises applications, and on the other hand by Azure Active Directory for cloud applications such as Microsoft 365.
+Typically these organizations have a user base of anything from 2,000 to 200,000, and a wide range of applications underpinned on the one hand by Active Directory for on-premises applications, and on the other hand by Microsoft Entra ID for cloud applications such as Microsoft 365.

 Two factors make this activity particularly complex:

-- While many applications (whether cloud or on-premises) provide access based on modern protocols such as OAuth2 and OpenID Connect, there remain many applications which are still integrated with Active Directory, and are therefore only able to use Kerberos as their Auth protocol.
+- While many applications (whether cloud or on-premises) provide access based on modern protocols such as OAuth2 and OpenID Connect, there remain many applications that are still integrated with Active Directory and are therefore only able to use Kerberos as their Auth protocol.

-- The enterprises have a large core business unit, which allows them to maintain their users in a single Active Directory forest and a single Azure AD tenant, but also have regional companies, joint ventures and partner organizations who have their own AD/AAD infrastructures.
+- The enterprises have a large core business unit, which allows them to maintain their users in a single Active Directory forest and a single Microsoft Entra ID tenant but also have regional companies, joint ventures, and partner organizations who have their own AD/Microsoft Entra ID infrastructures.

-It is this cloud-based approach to on-premises SSO for Azure AD guests which I talk about in my new 52-minute video which is available to watch free-on-demand.
+It is this cloud-based approach to on-premises SSO for Microsoft Entra ID (Azure AD) guests that I talk about in this video.

 The video is divided into two halves.

 - The first half covers requirements, and some legacy approaches (with their pros and cons), and introduces a cloud-based approach involving the automated discovery and synchronization of trusted guest users from other organizations.